ThatCoolCoder/foss-rcas/README.md

     - But packaging the scene files in such a way that all paths is relative is difficult
     - Also it's likely to be difficult to load GLTF at runtime.
 Might need to run a custom importer.
 - It's likely that godot won't include the aircraft metadata .toml files in export, so tell it that they're assets
+    - this might already be done through the export presets
 - make settings fileinput lineedit editable?
 - add a way to configure wind in-game (likely requires large redesign of flightsettingsscreen - vertical tab menu with icons?)
 - come up with a neater way to add the default aircraft cameras (currently they're just stuck on by FlightSettingsScreen)